 Many people with substance abuse problems eventually turn to illegal activity to maintain their habits.
 The first instinct of many parents may be to turn a blind eye to this activity, or even provide some type of support.
 However, theft, driving under the influence and purchasing illegal drugs is more likely to put a person in jail than it is to help them control their substance abuse habit.
 In these situations, parents need to know that they can reach their children through an intervention rather than passively waiting for their children to hit rock bottom.

 Handling Substance Abuse with Professional Help

 Breaking enabling habits can be difficult, especially for parents who cannot stand the sight of their child in pain.
 In many cases, working with a professional interventionist can shed light on enabling behaviors and help parents recognize the damage they are doing despite their best intentions.

 At Family First Intervention, we recognize the critical role that family plays in supporting a person struggling with substance abuse.
 Our professional interventionists fly all over the country to meet with families coping with addiction and offer ongoing guidance through an extremely difficult time.
 Working with a professional interventionist is one of the best things parents can do for a child struggling with addiction.

-Find Out Why Parents Are Prone to Enabling Their Children’s Self-Destructive Addiction
+Find Out Why Parents Are Prone to Enabling Their Child’s Self-Destructive Addiction